RoyceWegner/HederaTokenTracker/README.md

 # HederaTokenTracker

 A simple HTML script and Android app that tracks as many tokens in ther Hedera eco-system as possible.
-The source code is free for anyone to alter the name list or, anything else they choose.
+The source code is free for anyone.
 It is suggested to run the HTML version  from chrome on Android or PC.
 But, Opera works also.

 This is the Android App version that you can install and run from a shortcut anytime.